Short answer: No it’s never too late to start working out!

 My goal was very simple.

-Focus was only on few most beneficial concepts.
+The focus was only on a few most beneficial concepts.

 Only these are enough to build a great body at home without going to the gym.

 - Push ups – chest, shoulders, and triceps;

 - Lunges – legs.

 Focus here is to master fundamental exercises that work your total body from different angles.

 Priority is also proper form, full range of motion and control, to get the most out of every training and avoid injuries!